inetum-orleans/docker-devbox-ddb/docs/features/file.md

     - type: boolean
     - default: False

-- `excluded`: The list of directories or files to exclude from processing
+- `excludes`: The list of directories or files to exclude from processing
     - type: array of string
     - default: `['**/_*', '**/.git', '**/node_modules', '**/vendor']`